Why Nobody Wants to Hear What We Believe About Death (p2)

 Nayeon walked toward her in a virtual park.
 "Mum, where have you been?" she said.
 "I've missed you a lot.
 Have you missed me?"

-Jang broke.
-Completely.
+Jang broke down.
 Tears streaming, hands reaching out to touch a child she couldn't hold.
 They talked.
-And in the end, a grieving mother felt the release and closure she had longed for.
+And in the end, a grieving mother felt the closure she had craved ever since she said that sudden, unexpected goodbye.

 I need you to sit with that for a second before you react to it.
 Because I know what happens in Adventist circles when something like this comes up.
 We jump straight to the theology.
 "That's dangerous."
 "That's occultism."
 And yeah, I get it.
 I know our theology.
 I believe our theology.